 In the chapters above, we talked a lot about the agility and flexibility of the development process among the greatest modern app development achievements.
 But even if your team has the right infrastructure to move quickly with application development, will it deliver new products and features to the customers just as fast?
 No, it won’t, if manual processes hinder their release pipelines.

-Through automation, development teams achieve great results with repeatable processes and without manual configuring.
+Through automation, cloud-based software development teams achieve great results with repeatable processes and without manual configuring.
 Automating deployment is mostly referred to as continuous integration/continuous delivery (CI/CD).

 Continuous integration is a software development practice when engineers systematically merge code and all the changes made to it into a single central repository.
 After that, automated builds and tests are run.
 CI entails both an automation component, that is a build service, and a cultural component, meaning getting used to integrating frequently.